The hinterland food trails in this fertile pocket of Queensland take you to the doorsteps of passionate producers. Here are some you shouldn’t miss.

 “Even though the milk here was so good, there was not much cheese being made back then,” he says, referring to the town of Gympie, where he settled.
 “I started making it just for myself but everybody wanted some.
 So in 1999, I started my business.”

-Camille moved to a property in Conondale, 20 minutes’ drive west of Maleny, 12 years ago but kept the Gympie Farm Cheese name.
+Camille eventually moved to a property in Conondale, 20 minutes’ drive west of Maleny, but kept the Gympie Farm Cheese name.
 Once a fortnight, he drives two hours west to collect the goat’s milk from a farm in Nanango, using it to make his rich, slightly nutty chèvre.
 He also combines it with milk from local grass-fed Jersey cows to produce a creamy cow/goat’s milk cheese called Tango.
-A few years ago, he added cultured butter to the range.
+Cultured butter has also been added to the range.

 While Australian regulations about unpasteurised milk mean Camille can’t precisely replicate the cheese or butter he grew up with, his loyal customers seem more than happy.